Anoesj/css-100vh-alternative/README.md

-# full-space
+# CSS `height: 100vh` alternative
-Demo of a better CSS-only alternative to height: 100vh
+A CSS-only alternative for those who've tried getting `height: 100vh` to work properly on mobile phones.